nccgroup/BKScan/README.md

 ### Target with NLA enabled and valid credentials

-Against a vulnerable Windows 7 with NLA and valid credentials.
+Against a vulnerable Windows 7 with NLA enabled and valid credentials.

 ```
 $ sudo ./bkscan.sh -t 192.168.119.141 -u user -p password